Last Updated: 23/03/2022

 what's in the kit

-The kit includes an ISO standard Verified GMG Proof Print of our freely downloadable Test Image, a GATF or UGRA metamerism checker to help ascertain correct daylight viewing conditions and a download link to the kit folder containing the Test Image and PDF manual as well as a number of files and informative links to useful resources.
+The kit includes an ISO standard Verified GMG Proof Print of our freely downloadable Test Image, a "sticker" - either a GATF (shades of red) or an UGRA (shades of green) metamerism checker to help ascertain correct daylight viewing conditions and a download link to the kit folder containing the Test Image and PDF manual as well as a number of files and informative links to useful resources.

 With this kit you can, thus, check your own monitor screen - and, also, any printouts made in your studio, or elsewhere; all by comparison against the ISO standard Verified Proof Print.
 This process confirms the quality or performance of the compared device.
 It's even possible to assess the performance of a flatbed scanner using the Verification Proof.
 Simply scan, compare and assess.

 how do I get one